Student Counseling Services

 - Consultations: Collaborate with student counseling staff about a mental health related event to discuss ideas, resources, and answer questions.

-Themes which have been the focus of such workshops and presentations have included:
+Themes that have been the focus of such workshops and presentations have included:

 Stress is something that we all experience throughout our lives whether it be starting college, managing social affairs, getting a first job, or juggling the many demands of a complex schedule.
 Student Counseling Services offers workshops for students to help them learn ways to manage stress, including groups in Mindfulness Meditation.